imagingbook/imagingbook-common/README.md

 ````
 The above setup refers to version ``1.5``.
 Check the [ImagingBook Maven repository](https://github.com/imagingbook/imagingbook-maven-repository/tree/master/com/imagingbook/imagingbook-common) for the most recent release version.

-A minimal demo project using this setup can be found in [imagingbook-maven-demo-project](https://github.com/imagingbook/imagingbook-maven-demo-project).
+A small demo project using this setup can be found in [imagingbook-maven-demo-project](https://github.com/imagingbook/imagingbook-maven-demo-project).